Are you a blogger or want to start blogging? Then you need to be using Pinterest for blogging to drive traffic to your blog!

 Tool #9 – Monarch Social Sharing Plugin

-Get your content shared on social media to grow your social media following and also increase traffic to your site!
+You want to get your content shared on social media to grow your social media following and also increase traffic to your site.
 The Monarch social sharing plugin makes it easy for your site visitors to share your blog posts on Pinterest.

 Monarch is included with the Divi Theme and integrates nicely with it, making it easy to have social sharing buttons throughout your site.
-The more people sharing your blog posts, the better!
+The more people sharing your Pins for your blog posts, the better!

 Tool #10 – Jetpack Plugin